FAIMS/mungoExport/README.md

 * Create a tarball from the exporter using a program like 7zip; if you're using UNIX, enter something like `tar -czf shapefileExport.tar.gz shapefileExport`

 * Now, if you navigate on the server to your module, you'll see a tab at the top labeled 'Plugin Management'.
 Click that and you'll be brought to a page with the handy feature, 'Upload Exporter'.
-Choose the tarball you've just created and hit 'upload'.
+Choose the tarball you've just created and hit 'Upload'.
 You now have an exporter permanently stored to your FAIMS server and may make use of it whenever you'd like.

 * From now on, whenever you'd like to use your uploaded exporter, navigate to your module from the main page on the server and click 'Export module'.
 Select from the dropdown menu the exporter you'd like to use, review and select from any additional options, and click 'Export'.